dangyogi/RPOF-CMC/source/index.rst

 RPOF County Model Constitution
 ===============================

-As revised by the State Executive Board on May 4, 2024
+As approved by the State Executive Committee on January 11, 2025

+.. admonition:: Changes

+   * Article VII(1): Amendment markup removed, no change in final text, except renumbering of following sections
+   * Article IX: Amendment markup removed, no change in final text

 ..
 Add your content using ``reStructuredText`` syntax.
 See the `reStructuredText <https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html>`_